elementary/houston/README.md

 # elementary Houston
 **Prepare for liftoff.**

-Prototype for the AppShop developer dashboard and backend.
+Prototype for the AppHub developer dashboard and backend.

 # Architecture
 * HTML/CSS/JS/Node.js